pjrinaldi/wombatforensics/README.md

 Current Features
 -----------------
+* Tagging - Youc can Tag (bookmark) files by simply right clicking on a file and selecting the tag to apply.
 * Report Preview - This feature generates the report in a preview window as you add evidence or tag files to different sections.
+If thumbnailing has been done, then thumbnails will display properly in the preview report.
+Publish Report - Publish a report and export/link files to the HTML Report.
+Places the report in the reporting directory set by the user from the settings dialog and in a unique sub folder based on date/time.
 * Manual Carving - You can manually carve sections from the hex and tag them to your report.
 * Image/Video Thumbnailing Viewer is a separate window, and once loaded has no lag when scrolling.
 You can go as fast as you want.
 * If running a large ingest or just need a break, you can launch xchomp (pacman clone).